Andy Goode: Club career

 He returned to Welford Road in April 2012 for the match against Leicester Tigers but was sent off in the first half after hitting his old team Tom Croft high and late with his arm.
-Despite this performance, Andy Goode's consistent kicking performances were important in ensuring they ended the season above London Wasps and Newcastle Falcons.
+Despite this performance, Goode's consistent kicking performances were important in ensuring they ended the season above London Wasps and Newcastle Falcons.

 On 5 March 2013 it was announced that Goode would join London Wasps from the start of the 2013/2014 season.

 On 21 December 2014, in Wasps' first permanent home match at the Ricoh Arena in his home town of Coventry, Goode set a Premiership record of 33 points in a single match with 1 try, 2 conversions and 8 penalties, beating the joint record of 32 points set by Niall Woods and equalled by Dave Walder and Tim Stimpson, as Wasps beat London Irish 48–16.

 On 16 February 2015, it was announced Goode would join London Irish at the end of the season.
-However, on 8 September 2015, it was announced Goode would retire due to injury problems without playing a single game for London Irish and was therefore released from his contract.
+However, on 8 September 2015, it was announced he would retire due to injury problems without playing a single game for London Irish.
+He was therefore released from his contract.

 On 28 December 2015, after having his injuries treated with a botulinum toxin solution, Goode came out of retirement with the Newcastle Falcons for three months as injury cover for Mike Delaney and Ruki Tipuna.
 Goode's first outing in Newcastle colours was in an Aviva A League match against Leicester Tigers A on 4 January 2016.
 He made his last appearance for Newcastle on 27 March 2016 and retired for a second time.

-Goode was inducted into Premiership Rugby's Hall of fame in June 2021.
+Goode was inducted into Premiership Rugby's hall of fame in June 2021.

 International career

 Goode played five times for England Saxons in 2001 and 2002.
-He has also played 17 times for England.
+He also played 17 times for England.

-Goode made his England début as a replacement for Charlie Hodgson in the 2005 Six Nations victory over Italy, in which he also scored his first points from a conversion.
+He made his England début as a replacement for Charlie Hodgson in the 2005 Six Nations victory over Italy, in which he also scored his first points from a conversion.